 International Labour Organization, ‘COVID-19 impact on child labour and forced labour: The response of the IPEC+ Flagship Programme’, 2020

-Department of State, United States of America, ‘Trafficking in Persons Report 20th Edition’, 2020
+Department of State, United States of America, ‘Trafficking in Persons Report July 2022’, 2022

-International Labour Organization and Walk Free Foundation, ‘Global Estimates of Modern Slavery’, 2017
+International Labour Organization, Walk Free Foundation, and International Organization for Migration, ‘Global Estimates of Modern Slavery’, 2022

 United Nations Office of the High Commissioner for Human Rights, ‘Human Rights and Human Trafficking’, 2014